 Someone related this story to us when his Father died.He had his body sent to a Jewish Funeral home(which name I shall omit for this segment).However just ask anyone who had the unfortunate task of burying a loved will tell you what I write is the truth so help me G-D.

-My parents wanted an open casket however the funeral director was preaching and lecturing to them quoting Jewish law saying its forbidden .My father insisted and eventually got his way.
-When it came to sign the contract my Mother noticed that the funeral directors name was Nunzio.
-My mother gave it to him “How dare you lecture Jewish law to me” that my friends is the gist of it.
+He wanted an open casket however the funeral director was preaching and lecturing to them quoting Jewish law saying its forbidden .He insisted and eventually got his way.
+When it came to sign the contract he noticed that the funeral directors name was Nunzio.
+He gave it to him “How dare you lecture Jewish law to me” that my friends is the gist of it.

-My father made me promise that I’d bury him with his dentures..
-I brought his dentures to the Funeral Parlor..His wish was turned down by the director.The Director once again attempted to.give me a a lesson in Jewish Law.
+He had also made me promise that his father wanted Him to make sure that he would bury him with his dentures..
+He brought his dentures to the Funeral Parlor..His wish was turned down by the director.The Director once again attempted to.give me a a lesson in Jewish Law.

-Hence the funeral home did no allow an Orthodox Rabbi to officiate at my Fathers Funeral Service.
+Hence the funeral home did no allow an Orthodox Rabbi to officiate at his Fathers Funeral Service.

 Today all of the Funeral Parlors are owned by private non-Jewish concerns & maybe keeping original family around as a greater Ala Mickey Mantle and Willy Mays was at Atlantic City.If the original Jewish Owners are there perhaps they own 1/1 0th of the business today at the most.
 Sad to report that his is also the way it is in non-Jewish parlors such as Catholic..
 Protestant etc. original family ownership no longer exists like the funeral homes as in the past.How did the Board of Rabbis let this happen?

 Where was the Board of Rabbis as these concerns were buying out each and every Jewish funeral parlor and cemetery.